Atlanta to vote on Norfolk Southern move

-ATLANTA (WVEC) — Norfolk Southern could decide as early as Monday afternoon if it will uproot its corporate headquarters and move to Atlanta.
+ATLANTA (WVEC) — Norfolk Southern could decide as early as Monday evening if it will uproot its corporate headquarters and move to Atlanta.

 Speculation has been swirling for months about the Fortune 500 company’s future in Norfolk.
 But the decision to leave apparently hinges on a crucial vote scheduled Monday by the Atlanta City Council.